calikm/games/README.md

-# I decided to make this readme file as a separate branch for clarity
+# I decided to make this readme file for clarity

 This project is a spring boot initialzr, preconfigured package with some slight modifications to enable connecting to an external, client-network apache derby DB